 meets at Radnor Lake Visitor Center, 1160 Otter Creek Road, Nashville.
 Note: you must enter from Granny White Pike. web page

-Second Thursday of even-numbered months.
-6:30pm.
+Second Thursday of most months.
+7pm.
 AMERICANS UNITED FOR THE SEPARATION OF CHURCH AND STATE.

 Location: First Unitarian Universalist Church, 1808 Woodmont Blvd.